 So, I’ve shared before that, when it comes to natural hair—and hair-length retention—tips, in many ways, I’m a total non-conformist.
 One example is the “Don’t you dare apply heat to your hair” rule many people adhere to.
-While I get how that may work for some, it was actually while I was saturating my hair with moisture that I was getting more tangles and seeing more breakage.
+While I get how that may work for some, it was actually while I saturate my hair with moisture that I was getting more tangles and seeing more breakage.

 After a little trial-and-error, what I discovered was when I blow out my hair on wash day (which for me is pretty much twice a month) and then put it into some sort of protective style, or I simply braid it at night (to keep it stretched) and then take it out in the morning, my hair has grown more than it ever has (and shoot, I am a high porosity kind of gal).
 That’s why I am of the personal belief that it’s not so much that heat is not our friend; it’s simply that we need to learn how to apply it correctly.